raoofha/wapper/readme.md

 ### Supported filetypes
-* elm
+* elm : elm-make must be in your path

-file an issue for your favorite language
+* cljs : lumo must be in your path

 ### Examples